How to Drive a Pontoon Boat

 Renting a pontoon boat can be an exciting and enjoyable way to spend a day on the water with family and friends.
-Whether you’re planning a leisurely cruise, a fishing excursion, or a fun-filled party, driving a pontoon boat is a skill that can be easily learned.
-In this beginner’s guide, we’ll walk you through the essential steps and tips to help you navigate and enjoy your pontoon boat rental experience to the fullest.
+Whether you’re planning a leisurely cruise, a fishing excursion, or a fun-filled party, driving a pontoon boat is not for beginner’s.
+Here are some of the essential steps and tips to help you navigate and enjoy your pontoon boat rental experience to the fullest.
+But before we do, if you have not driven a boat in our area, please call to discuss options.
+You MUST have pontoon boat experience in our waters.
+Multiple rentals available for groups up to 30.

 Safety First